dotsam/homebridge-milight/README.md

 # Changelog

-### 1.0.0-beta1
+### 1.0.0
  * Removed support for legacy config formats, and cleaned up code
  * Track the last bulb addressed by a bridge so we can skip sending the "on" command to it.
-Should speed things up
+Should speed things up a bit
- * Invert the saturation value sent to fullColor bulbs
+ * Invert the saturation value sent to fullColor bulbs so things work as expected

 ### 0.1.10
  * Fix command sending to the bridge light